Skip to Content

 The walk itself is easy, and it’s mostly flat and well-paved besides a steep hill at the halfway point.
 It will take most people between an hour and 90 minutes without stopping.
 This is an incredibly scenic walk, and there are several viewpoints dotted along the track, as well as Stingray Bay and Gemstone Bay, where you can stop off for a swim and take some photos.

-Alternative options include hopping on a shuttle from the nearest town Hahei (this is what most tourists do), or parking at the Lees Road parking lot, which has 200 spaces and costs $10 per vehicle.
+Alternative options include hopping on a shuttle from the nearest town Hahei (this is what most tourists do) which provides free parking and is $7 for the shuttle.
+You can also park at the Lees Road parking lot, which has 200 spaces and costs $10 per vehicle.
 The walk to Cathedral Cove from Lees Road car park is on a different trail and is less scenic than the one I have described above.

 Kayak to Cathedral Cove: